Pre-Sale Renovations

 If the house has safety or insurance level defects, those are not “optional” upgrades.
 They are repairs.
 Handle them on their own logic, not under the same ROI lens as cosmetic improvements.

-How to Think About ROI in a Buyer's Market
+How to Think About ROI in a Choice-Heavy Market

 - Recovering most or all of a modest, strategic spend when the improvement removes a major objection and lifts the competitive set you are compared against